-Karroll's Christmas, A&E
+Karroll's Christmas, on A&E

 Christmas Specials Wiki; IMDb; TV Tango; Wikipedia

 Okay, this movie pretty well rocked, IMHO.
 So there's this greeting card writer named Allen Karroll, who lost his Christmas spirit four years ago when he dressed up as a caribou and proposed to his girlfriend, who then dumped him.
 Now he can't write cards anymore, and he just lost his company's biggest account.
 Plus, his new girlfriend, Carey, is about to propose to him, and he's totally unaware, since he's so wrapped up in this whole "curse" that's been going on in his life every Christmas since the caribou incident, and his attitude is putting her off.
 Plus, his neighbor, Zeb Rosecog (an anagram of Scrooge, if you notice) is this really nasty guy who's always pissing Allen off.
 (Rosecog is played by Wallace Shawn, whose work is always a pleasure.)
 There's also a kid named Tim, who accidentally runs into Allen with his sled.
 Soon after that, some other kid throws a snowball at Santa, who wants to sue, but Tim is accused of throwing the snowball, and Allen, who saw what happened, doesn't defend him.